 Classes will consist of concept classes and case classes.
-Concept classes involve class discussion of the assigned articles and best practices used in industry.
-The purpose is to understand how the concepts can be used to analyze brand performance and the issues managers face when applying the concepts.
+Concept classes involve class discussion of the assigned articles as well as concepts and best practices used in industry.
+The purpose is to understand how the concepts can be used to analyze real-world problems and the issues managers face when applying the concepts.

-Case classes involve class of your analyses and case decisions.
+Case classes involve class discussion of your analysis and decision.
 Cases are used to learn how to analyze realworld information and make decisions as a manager.
 Your job is to assume the role of the decision maker in the case, apply the course concepts to analyze the information provided, make a decision, and explain why your decision is the best course of action.
 I will occasionally present alternative approaches to solving the problem, but the analysis and decision are your responsibility.
 You must arrive to class with your analysis and decision.